eras/memgrep/README.md

 [MIT license](LICENSE.MIT).

 The binaries are also bound by the [Hyperscan license](doc/COPYING.hyperscan) due to static linking.
+Well, would be if the static linking worked.
+For the time being you need to `sudo apt install libhyperscan5`.

 Why won't regular `grep` do?
 You can try it, but it will just immediately fail with an I/O error.
 This is because you can only read